mehak040btaiml25-rgb/E-Commerce/README.md

 # E-Commerce
-this is my first project
+this is shopping platform project